 As described, brake issues are widespread throughout the industry.
 The effect is massive disruptions for trucking companies and their drivers.

-In recent years, Daimler Trucks North America (DTNA) recalled over 164,000 model-year 2017-2021 Freightliner Cascadia tractors.
-The single brake modulator valve can be affected by chemical corrosion, which slows down the release timing and causes the brakes to pull to the affected side during automatic braking events.
+In recent years, Daimler Truck North America recalled over 70,000 model-year 2021-2023 Freightliner and Western Star tractors.
+This follows an earlier recall of 218,000 vehicles where valve corrosion may cause brakes to pull to the affected side during automatic braking events.
 As a result, crashes are more likely to occur because of trucks’ increased stop time.

 DTNA notified truck owners and dealers performed the repairs free of charge once trucks are recalled.